ray-project/enhancements/reps/2023-12-14-virtual-cluster.md

 }

 enum SchedulingPolicy {
+  // Same as the current placement group strategies.
   PACK
   SPREAD
   STRICT_SPREAD
 }

 message FixedSizeNodes {
+  // This can be used to represent placement groups
+  // where each bundle is a FixedSizeNode and
+  // the scheduling policy is the placement group strategy.

   repeated FixedSizeNode nodes
   // One of PACK, SPREAD, or STRICT_SPREAD.
 These would be
   // defined with respect to parent virtual nodes for nested